xsq2023/CAPM_CLIP_VGG_LViT/README.md

 # CPAM_CLIP_VGG_LViT

 This repo is not the official implementation of "**Text-Guided Cross-Position Attention for Segmentation: Case of Medical Image**"
-And I used the CLIP and vgg models to reproduce this paper.
+And I used the CLIP and VGG models to reproduce this paper.
 [Paper](https://link.springer.com/chapter/10.1007/978-3-031-43904-9_52)
 ![image](https://github.com/xsq2023/CPAM_CLIP_VGG_LViT/blob/main/image.png)
 ---------------------------------------------------------------------------------------------------------------------------------------------